By the Numbers

 1. Community-driven Scenario Evaluation

-CROCUS supports urban science and the needs of diverse communities—informing key objectives for regional climate planning.
+CROCUS supports urban science and the needs of homeowners and businesses—informing key objectives for regional planning.

 4 Levels of Observations